moveit/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.rst

 checking is done in parallel to decrease processing time.

-* Click on the *Self-Collisions* pane selector on the left-hand side and click on the *Regenerate Default Collision Matrix* button.
+* Click on the *Self-Collisions* pane selector on the left-hand side and click on the *Generate Collision Matrix* button.
 The Setup Assistant will work for a few second before presenting you the results of its computation in the main table.